donfanning/pushy-chrome-extension/README.md

-# Clip Man Chrome Extension
+# Pushy Clipboard Chrome Extension

 This extension is a work in progress